What you Need to Know about Hardship Licenses & Hiring a Hardship License Lawyer

 A hardship license allows drivers with suspended licenses from DUI convictions or other similar violations to continue driving in order to meet basic needs because not driving would have an unwarranted negative impact on their lives.
 If public transportation is not enough for you to keep up with school, work, medical obligations or treatments, and family, a hardship license can help.
 While these are the most common reasons for granting a hardship license, there are sometimes exceptions if you don’t qualify under those grounds.
+Contact an experienced Massachusetts Hardship License Lawyer, such as Brian Simoneau for more information.
+He has handled thousands of cases with excellent results.

-How Do You Get A Hardship License
+How Do You Get A Hardship License?

 In Massachusetts, the Registry of Motor Vehicles or the Board of Appeal are the bodies that applicants present their cases to when applying for a hardship license.
 You may have one granted to you if the inability to drive will cause you to lose your job or to fail out of school, just to name some examples.
 If you rely on regular medical treatments or have another health condition that requires you to drive to and from appointments, then you may qualify as well.
 A hardship license, also known as a Cinderella license, allows you to drive within a predetermined 12-hour window even though your license is officially suspended.

 The Mass.
 Registry of Motor Vehicles does not charge any additional fees for hardship licenses, so that you will only pay one reinstatement fee per suspension or revocation.
 The amount of the reinstatement fee will depend on the number of DUI convictions on the customer’s record. $500 for a first offense DUI, $700 for a second offense, and $1200 for a third or subsequent DUI conviction.
+The ignition interlock device costs approximately $150.00 per month.
+There are other fees for written road tests.

 Process and Prior Offenses